 W.E.B.
 Du Bois

-Black and white workers protested wage cuts and harsh labor conditions.
+Black and white workers went on strike and had an uprising over wage cuts and harsh labor conditions.
 Black participation highlighted post-emancipation labor struggle as part of a larger fight against systemic oppression.

 Frances Ellen Watkins Harper